Susan Page praised for questions but criticized for failing to follow up during VP debate - KESQ

 Susan Page praised for questions but criticized for failing to follow up during VP debate

-Of all the critical questions that were asked and ignored on Wednesday night, this one was the most important, IMHO:
+Of all the critical questions that were asked and ignored on Wednesday night, this one was the most important, in my humble question:

 “One of you will make history on January 20th,” Susan Page said, “you will be the Vice President to the oldest President the United States has ever had.”
 Page asked Mike Pence, and then Kamala Harris, if they have spoken with their running mates about “the issue of presidential disability.”